These are the key questions to ask a social security disability (SSDI) lawyer when you first meet with them.

 It is important to understand up front what costs you might be responsible for, and whether you will be required to pay even if your application is unsuccessful.

-Some lawyers prefer e-mail, while others might prefer speaking over the phone or by video.
-And some lawyers might have you reach out through their secretary or paralegal, while others are happy to have you contact them directly.
+Some social security disability lawyers prefer email, while others might prefer speaking over the phone or by video.
+And some SSDI lawyers might have you reach out through their secretary or paralegal, while others are happy to have you contact them directly.

 There is no right answer here.
 You should consider your own preferences between phone, video or email and whether the attorney can accommodate your preferences.

-Either way, it is important to know how best to connect with your lawyer if issues or questions arise.
+Either way, it is important to know how best to connect with your social security disability lawyer if issues or questions arise.

 There is no right answer to this question either.
-Peoples’ preferences vary - maybe you only want to hear from your lawyer if there is a major update, or maybe you would prefer to have periodic check-ins on a regular basis.
+Peoples’ preferences vary--maybe you only want to hear from your disability lawyer if there is a major update, or maybe you would prefer to have periodic check-ins on a regular basis.

 Whatever your preferences may be, and whatever the lawyer’s standard practice, it is important to set expectations from the outset.

 Your lawyer will need your assistance in order to put you in the best possible position to win your case.
 It may be as simple as following your doctor’s medical advice, or they may ask you to gather certain documents, but it is worth asking whether they need anything from you in order to pursue your claim.

-There are a number of factors to consider when hiring a lawyer including price, experience, and your own comfort level with the attorney.
+There are a number of factors to consider when hiring a social security disability lawyer including price, experience, and your own comfort level with the attorney.
 And while you do not need to hire a lawyer in order to apply for SSDI benefits, it can be a complicated process and many applications are rejected.

-A knowledgeable lawyer can help you through the process and increase your chances of success.
+A knowledgeable SSDI lawyer can help you through the process and increase your chances of success.
 If you do speak with a lawyer, these questions to ask to qualify a social security disability lawyer should help you get a better sense of what to expect, and whether or not hiring a lawyer is the right decision for you.